 Unaudited Interim Condensed Consolidated Financial Statements As at 31 January 2024 and for the three-month and nine-month periods ended 31 January 2024 and 2023

-Assets Valuation technique Significant unobservable inputs and gross margin per ton for fresh and processed products, estimated volume of harvest and future growing costs.
+Assets Valuation technique Significant unobservable inputs and processed products, estimated volume of harvest and future growing costs.

 26. Profit for the period

 The following non-cash items have been included in arriving at profit for the period: